-Classical guitar lessons in Trail, BC, Canada but also serving students in the Kootenays from Rossland, Warfield, Castlegar, Fruitvale, Montrose, and Nelson.
+Classical guitar lessons in Trail, BC, Canada but also serving students in the Kootenays from Rossland, Castlegar, and Nelson.
 All ages and levels are welcome.
-I mainly specialize in classical guitar but also enjoy teaching fingerstyle acoustic, jazz, and a variety of other popular styles.

-I recently moved to the Rivervale neighbourhood of Trail after teaching and performing in Victoria for the past 20 years.
+I recently moved to the Rivervale neighbourhood just outside of Trail after teaching and performing in Victoria for the past 20 years.
 I taught at the Victoria Conservatory for over 16 years and have adjudicated festivals, exams, and masterclasses for the Alberta Provincials, Mount Royal University, Calgary Guitar Society, Camosun College, and more.
-I grew up in Nelson and looking forward to making music in the Kootenays again.
+For my online lessons visit my lesson page on This is Classical Guitar.

 About the Lessons

 Lessons are positive, productive, and well-rounded.
-All students learn to read music notation, play in ensembles, a refined musicality, and proper technique.
-However, even the best classical guitarist should be able to strum basic chord songs and play by ear a little so part of the lessons are dedicated to becoming a well rounded guitarist and musician.
-I’m a music educator so learning comes first but I try to make lessons fun and enjoyable.
+All students learn to read music notation, play ensemble music, engage with musicality, and use proper technique.
+However, even the best classical guitarist should be able to strum basic chord songs and play by ear a little so part of the lessons are dedicated to becoming a well rounded guitarist and musician overall.
+I’m a music educator so learning comes first but I try to make lessons as enjoyable and encouraging as possible.

 I enjoy teaching a variety of students from youth, post-secondary, to hobbyist adults.
 Every student learns at a different pace and responds in a unique way.
 I look forward to working through the learning process with all my students.